There is an art to the capital raising process as we learned at the Franklin Dinner on Monday the 13th of November.

 21 Female Founders nestled into a cosy and intimate setting at Trunk restaurant in Melbourne's CBD for a 3 course dinner.
 The Franklin Dinner, co-hosted by One Roof & Melbourne Accelerator Program (MAP) was designed as an invite-only opportunity to connect like-minded female founders and to engage in a frank and insightful conversation about a particular topic that is relevant to founders and startups.

-At this dinner we focused on capital raising.
+The focus of the evening was on capital raising.
 Every woman in the room had either been through the process (whether successfully or unsuccessfully), is currently going through the process or is thinking about it.

 We heard from two guest speakers.